apache/sedona/docs/download/databricks.md

+## Community edition (free-tier)

-In order to use Sedona on a Databricks clister you need to install the Sedona jars (and Sedona Python if you are using python) on Databricks using Databricks default web UI.
+You just need to install the Sedona jars and Sedona Python on Databricks using Databricks default web UI.
+Then everything will work.

+## Advanced editions

+### Databricks DBR 7.x (Recommended)

+If you are using the commercial version of Databricks up to version 7.x you can install the Sedona jars and Sedona Python using the Databricks default web UI and everything should work.

+### Databricks DBR 8.x, 9.x, 10.x

+If you are not using the free version of Databricks, there are currently some compatibility issues with DBR 8.x+.
+Specifically, the `ST_intersect` join query will throw a `java.lang.NoSuchMethodError` exception.

 ## Install Sedona from the web UI